piolalessandro/pec-retriever/README.md

 #### local environment

 Head to http://localhost:8080/graphql and run queries in the GraphQL editor.
-Use the DOCS and SCHEMA tabs as references for how to build your queries.
+Use the DOCS and SCHEMA tabs as references for how to build your queries and let the autocomplete feature help you.

+> :warning: **A wait time of some minutes for query execution is expected for entries not stored in DB!**

 example:
 ```bash